-If you’ve been keeping up with today’s trends and tendencies when it comes to basketball shoes, you know that high tops became somewhat of a rarity.
-Light, free, and compact are now the pillars in basketball and performance footwear in general.
+If you’ve been keeping up with today’s trends and tendencies when it comes to basketball shoes, you know that high tops are becoming somewhat of a rarity.
+Lightweight, minimal, and fast are now the pillars in basketball and performance footwear in general.

-However, there’s no denying that some of you still prefer the classic high cut shoe, which is why I’m bringing you my list of the 6 best high top basketball shoes which still perform great and that you can actually buy today.
+However, there’s no denying that some of you still prefer the classic high cut shoe, which is why I’m bringing you my list of today’s best high top basketball shoes which still perform great and that you can actually buy today.